Guo Ziyi — Contributive Marshal of Recovery of the Realm

 Inlaying Gold Ruler of the Tang Dynasty — National Museum of China (Photo by Dongmaiying)

-But with Guo Ziyi’s increasing power and reputation, the most powerful eunuch got quite jealous.
+But with Guo Ziyi's increasing power and reputation, the most potent eunuch got quite jealous.

-He calumniated Guo Ziyi in front of the emperor and then had him removed from power.
+He calumniated Guo Ziyi in front of the emperor and removed him from power.